-This is a topic which could easily be the most important you’ll discover this year, and I’m so glad you are here, so you can learn how to create emails using this 3 step process that will boost your subscriber list & ctr.
+Learn how to create emails using this 3 step process that will boost your subscriber list & ctr is a topic that could easily be the most important you’ll discover this year.
 Your email list can be your most valuable asset no matter who you are and so it pays to know how to nurture and maintain your list.

 Learn How To Create Emails Using This 3 Step Process That Will Boost Your Subscriber List & CTR

-Your email list is your greatest asset and it is vital that you take the time necessary to grow and cultivate an environment which establishes an air of familiarity in which your subscribers will get to know, like and trust you.
+Your email list is your greatest asset and it is vital that you take the time necessary to grow and cultivate an environment that establishes an air of familiarity in which your subscribers will get to know, like, and trust you.

 Your basic email should consist of the following 3 components.
 Get these done right and your email marketing will take off.